Things you should consider before your expat adventure

 Well, I hope this post helped, and you are feeling more self-aware and excited about your future adventure expat goals.

-I’ll be back next week to share my tips and advice about the Work expat.
+I’ll be back soon to share my tips and advice about the Work expat.
 Relocating to a foreign country for the dream job or… because your company is forcing you to.

 Until then – happy dreaming and packing!